Ready to take your first - or latest - step toward addressing SDH with your patients?

 Screening Tools & Resources

 A growing number of health centers systematically screen patients for the non-clinical barriers that interfere with their patients' ability to lead healthy, productive lives.
 Some clinics screen their entire patient population, and others prefer to focus on a smaller subset of patients like those with uncontrolled chronic conditions.
-Check these three screening tools:

 - In 2014, the Institute of Medicine (IOM) recommended that 12 social determinants be included in all electronic health records as part of Meaningful Use 3.
 Click here to access the full report.